 - From these specs and photos of the printers above, you can see that the Sintratec S2 is a ground up redesign of the Sintratec Kit.
 The Sintratec S2 is a modular system with a cylindrical build volume.

-- The Sinterit Lisa and Lisa Pro are virtually the same printer, with the Lisa Pro having a slightly taller build volume.
+- The Sinterit Lisa, Lisa Pro, and Lisa X are virtually the same printer, with the Lisa Pro and Lisa X each having a slightly taller build volume than the standard Lisa model.

-- All Sintratec 3D printers use a galvo based laser system.
-This allows the laser to remain in a fixed position while precision galvos direct the laser pattern.
-This allows the Sintratec printers to be 4-8x faster when printing the exact same geometry as Sinterit.
+- All Sintratec 3D printers use a galvo-based laser system.
+This allows the laser to remain in a fixed position while precision galvos direct the laser pattern and permits the Sintratec printers to be 4-8x faster when printing the exact same geometry as Sinterit.

-- The Sintratec Kit was the first and only kit-based SLS 3D printer available on the market.
-This allows the builder to learn every component in the system during the assembly process, making it perfect for educational and research environments
+- The Sintratec Kit is the first and only kit based SLS 3D printer available on the market.
+This allows the builder to learn every component in the system during the assembly process, making it perfect for educational and research environments.

-- Since you will be doing the assembly, the Sintratec team passes the savings along to you, making it the least expensive SLS 3D printer on the market.
+- Since you the option to assemble, the Sintratec team passes the savings along to you, making it the least expensive SLS 3D printer on the market.

 - This allows you to control expenses and strategically invest in more hardware on an as needed basis.